dwightjack/yuzu/docs/packages/application/api/sandbox.md

 Starts the sandbox with an optional context.

-The store will be available inside a component at `this.$context`
+The store will be available inside each component at `this.$context`.

 ### Parameters